Jesus is responding to a question asked of him by some officials of the Temple. Here is the situation and question they asked him:

 So we find that when Jesus is asked by what authority he is teaching and guiding his followers, Jesus immediately invokes John the Baptist.
 Why?

-This would be considered a mystery for those sectarian teachers and their institutions who have woefully ignored one of the basic premises and foundations of Jesus' teachings, as explained by the Scriptures:
+This would be considered a mystery for those teachers and institutions who have ignored one of the basic premises of Jesus' teachings, as explained by the Scriptures:

-The reality is, Jesus became a student and disciple of John the Baptist.
+Jesus became a disciple of John the Baptist.
 This was clearly explained as Jesus accepted the baptism from John.

 What is Baptism?

-Baptism is a form of anointing - which we find from the texts of the Old Testament was a rite of initiation into being a priest of God.
+Traditional baptism is conducted to create discipleship.
+We find this from the texts of the Old Testament was a rite of initiation into being a priest of God (anointing).
 We find, for example, this clear instruction from God to Moses:

 Yet we still find clear examples of the process of anointing a priest, as we look closely at the lineage of the Prophets and their relationships.
 We find each of these Prophets passed on their teachings to others, and those who received those teachings sincerely were anointed, baptized or blessed.
 Then they passed on those teachings to others.